ACSDi/jsits/api/README.md

 Anywhere that these parameters are used as named, they will not be re-defined in each API endpoint.

+#### Globally used return fields:
+* issue
+	* Like the issue parameter, refers to an issue ID.
+* error
+	* If this return field is present, some portion of the requested operation didn't succeed.
+More than one error can occur with a single transaction.
+This provides a list of error objects, each error providing: class,

 #### `login`
+Attempts to authenticate with the backend.
+See `startlogin`.

 Parameters:
 * username
 * pbkdf2key